Gypsy Joker Motorcycle Club: United States

-In December 1981, Donald Manuel Paradis, a Leader of the Gypsy Jokers motorcycle gang, was convicted of the June 21, 1980 murder of Kimberly Anne Palmer, 19.
+In December 1981, Donald Manuel Paradis, a leader of the Gypsy Joker, was convicted of the June 21, 1980 murder of Kimberly Anne Palmer, 19.
 Palmer and her boyfriend Scott Currier were murdered in Paradis's home.
-Paradis helped move the bodies to Post Falls, ID.
-Medical pathologist, William Brady, fostered the impression that Ms. Palmer had been killed in Idaho.
+Paradis helped move the bodies to Post Falls, Idaho.
+Medical pathologist, William Brady, fostered the impression that Palmer had been killed in Idaho.
 This allowed Idaho to charge and convict Paradis with murder and sentenced to death.
-Public outcry and legal appeals managed to make it clear that the prosecution had withheld potentially exculpatory evidence, and Mr. Paradis’s conviction was overturned.
+Public outcry and legal appeals managed to make it clear that the prosecution had withheld potentially exculpatory evidence, and Paradis' conviction was overturned.
 When Paradis finally won release from prison in April, 2001, David Bond was widely credited with contribution to his case.
 "Dave Bond believed in me," Paradis noted.
 "And he got a whole bunch of people to believe in me."

 In 2004, the police raided the Gypsy Joker clubhouse in Portland, Oregon looking for two men wanted for armed robbery one of whom went by the street name Brick.
 (Brick later was found dead due to an altercation with a rival gang and could not be tried for said crimes.)
 The men were not there, however, and the club sued the Portland Police Bureau for $50,000 because of the damage caused in the raid.

 On April 10, 2008, police raided the Gypsy Joker clubhouse in Kennewick, Washington and arrested four men for possession of methamphetamine.
 Stolen property and weapons were also seized from the premises.

-On August 13, 2009, police in Nampa, Idaho, with assistance of the FBI, pulled over and detained approximately 60 to 70 members of the Gypsy Joker MC just off exit 38 on interstate 84.
+On August 13, 2009, police in Nampa, Idaho, with assistance of the FBI, pulled over and detained approximately 60 to 70 members of the Gypsy Joker just off exit 38 on interstate 84.
 They were searched, interrogated, and photographed for future reference by law enforcement concerning gang affiliated activity.

-As of July 2016, three people in Oregon are facing two counts of murder, one count each of criminal conspiracy to commit murder and two counts each of criminal conspiracy to commit kidnapping regarding the killing of Robert Huggins, once a high-ranking member of the group.
-Others are accused of hindering prosecution in this case.
-The investigation lead to a raid of the Gypsy Joker clubhouse in North Portland that same year.
+As of July 2016, three people in Oregon were facing two counts of murder, one count each of criminal conspiracy to commit murder and two counts each of criminal conspiracy to commit kidnapping regarding the killing of Robert Huggins, once a high-ranking member of the group.
+Others were accused of hindering prosecution in this case.
+The investigation led to a raid of the Gypsy Joker clubhouse in North Portland that same year.
 Huggins' body was found beaten and mutilated in July 2015.
 His killers shot nails through his boots, carved out an ‘X’ on his body and knocked out his teeth.

-On January 31, 2019 six members of the Oregon Gypsy Joker MC were charged with multiple crimes.
-The U.S. Attorney's Office said five defendants face charges of murder in aid of racketeering, kidnapping in aid of racketeering resulting in death, kidnapping resulting in death and conspiracy to commit kidnapping resulting in death for the June 30 to July 2, 2015 kidnapping and murder of Robert Huggins.
-Huggins was a former GJOMC member and resident of southeast Portland.
+On January 31, 2019 six members of the Oregon Gypsy Joker were charged with multiple crimes.
+The U.S. Attorney's Office said five defendants face charges of murder in aid of racketeering, kidnapping in aid of racketeering resulting in death, kidnapping resulting in death and conspiracy to commit kidnapping resulting in death for the June 30 to July 2, 2015 kidnapping and murder of Huggins.
+Huggins was a former Gypsy Joker member and resident of southeast Portland.
 The five defendants are accused of killing Huggins to maintain and increase their positions in the criminal club.